Over $500K spilled from armored truck, $300K still missing

 EAST RUTHERFORD, N.J.
+(AP) — Nearly $300,000 remains missing a day after two bags of money fell out the back of an armored truck and set off a mad scramble by motorists to grab some of the fluttering bills, police in New Jersey said.

-(AP) — More than half a million dollars spilled from an armored truck onto a New Jersey highway, and nearly $300,000 remains missing a day later, police said Friday.
+More than a half-million dollars spilled Thursday from a Brink’s truck near MetLife Stadium, the home of the NFL’s Jets and Giants.

-East Rutherford police said in a statement that two bags of cash fell from a Brink’s truck near MetLife Stadium on Thursday.
-One of the plastic bags had $140,000.
-The other carried $370,000.
+East Rutherford police said in a statement that two bags of cash fell.
+One of the plastic bags had $140,000, and the other held $370,000.

 Police say the bags fell from an open rear door that had a mechanical issue.
 Authorities said the bags opened when they hit the roadway, becoming airborne because of the wind and vehicle traffic.